CCBDA-UPC/Assignments-2025/Lab06.md

 (Y/n): n
 ```

-Running `eb init` creates a configuration file at `eb/.elasticbeanstalk/config.yml`.
+The command `eb init` creates a configuration file at `./eb/.elasticbeanstalk/config.yml`.
 You can edit it if necessary.

 ```yaml
 branch-defaults: